alex-isv/solutions-engineering/AMD/AI/Deploying_open-webui-ollama_in_AMD-based_RKE2-cluster.md

 For more details review [AMD GPU device plugin for Kubernetes](https://github.com/ROCm/k8s-device-plugin#amd-gpu-device-plugin-for-kubernetes).

+For the larger cluster use [AMD GPU Operator](https://github.com/ROCm/gpu-operator).

 If planning to use a local storage, install a Local Path Provisioner as described [here](https://github.com/rancher/local-path-provisioner)

 ````